mglsadf#

 mode[‘multi-stage’, ‘single-stage’, ‘freq-domain’]

-‘multi-stage’ approximates the MLSA filter by cascading FIR filters based on the Taylor series expansion. ‘single-stage’ uses a FIR filter whose coefficients are the impulse response converted from input mel-cepstral coefficients using FFT. ‘freq-domain’ performs filtering in the frequency domain rather than time one.
+‘multi-stage’ approximates the MLSA filter by cascading FIR filters based on the Taylor series expansion. ‘single-stage’ uses an FIR filter with the coefficients derived from the impulse response converted from the input mel-cepstral coefficients using FFT. ‘freq-domain’ performs filtering in the frequency domain rather than the time domain.

 taylor_orderint >= 0

-Order of Taylor series expansion (valid only if mode is ‘multi-stage’).
+The order of the Taylor series expansion (valid only if mode is ‘multi-stage’).

-Order of linear cepstrum (valid only if mode is ‘multi-stage’).
+The order of the linear cepstrum (valid only if mode is ‘multi-stage’).

-Length of impulse response (valid only if mode is ‘single-stage’).
+The length of the impulse response (valid only if mode is ‘single-stage’).

 **kwargsadditional keyword arguments